10m+

 We’ll find a professional perfectly matched to your needs.
 Getting started is easy, fast and free.

-Fees tend to be between 0.9 per cent and 3.6 per cent and can be affected by how many agents are trying to sell your property and how well you’ve negotiated from the start.
+Fees tend to be between 0.9% and 3.6% and can be affected by how many agents are trying to sell your property and how well you’ve negotiated.

 What’s a sliding scale?

-Essentially you set a rising fee rate that’s connected to the price of your house.
+Essentially, you can set a rising fee rate that’s connected to the price of your house.

 You might also consider raising the fee percentage for a quick sale if that’s a priority.